 About an hour of your time once a year can make all the difference when it comes to your eye health.
-An eye examination is not just a way to update your glasses or contact prescription; it is also a way to diagnose more serious disorders or diseases, from glaucoma and cataracts to high blood pressure and diabetes.
-Most adults require some form of vision correction, and almost a quarter of all children.
-For Children, poor vision could result in poor school performance, difficulty paying attention, difficulty in reading or writing, and even headaches.
+An eye examination is not just a way to update your glasses or contact prescription; it is also a way to diagnose more serious disorders or diseases.
+This can include glaucoma, cataracts, high blood pressure, diabetes, and more.
+Most adults, and almost a quarter of all children, require some form of vision correction.
+For children, poor vision could result in inferior school performance, difficulty paying attention, difficulty in reading or writing, and even headaches.
 Children learn best when they see their best.
 For any age, the eye may be prone to diseases that may be easily treatable if they are found.

-Cataracts usually progress slowly over a period of years and in early stages, stronger eyeglasses or brighter light may help.
-As cataracts progress and the lens becomes more cloudy, patients often experience symptoms such as painless blurry vision, glare, and haloes around lights at night, double vision in one eye, need for bright light to read, and fading or yellowing of colors.
+Cataracts usually progress slowly over a period of years and in early stages stronger eyeglasses or brighter light may help.
+As cataracts progress and the lens becomes more cloudy, patients often experience symptoms such as: painless blurry vision, glare, haloes around lights at night, double vision in one eye, need for bright light to read, wavy or distorted vision and fading or yellowing of colors.

 Then a small foldable artificial lens (intraocular lens, or IOL) is placed inside the eye.
 Today there are options for patients to consider in deciding on which intraocular lens is right for you.
 The choice of which intraocular lens is appropriate for you depends on several things like the health of your eyes, any other eye conditions you may have, and your desire to decrease your dependency on glasses.

-Eye trauma may not only be the eye, but also includes adjacent tissue and bone structure.
-Our doctors are local surgeons and always on call for emergency and eye trauma.
+Eye trauma may also affect adjacent tissue and bone structures.
+Our doctors are local surgeons and always on call for emergency eye trauma.
 From sports, to household accidents, to work place injuries, there are many hazards that could affect your vision (especially if not wearing proper eye safety equipment).

 The physicians at Eye Care Specialists have many treatment options for those with glaucoma, including medication, surgery and laser surgery options.
-In fact, our surgeons are proud to be certified in the placement of the iStent, the smallest implantable device ever approved by the FDA.
+In fact, our surgeons are proud to be certified in the placement of the iStent, the smallest implantable device ever approved by the FDA, OMNI, ECP, and SLT laser.

 It is estimated that three million Americans have glaucoma, but only about half know they do.
 Glaucoma is a leading cause of blindness for people over 60 years old.
 But blindness from glaucoma can often be prevented with early treatment.
 When glaucoma develops, usually you don’t have any early symptoms and the disease progresses slowly.
 In this way, glaucoma can steal your sight very gradually.
 Fortunately, early detection and treatment (with glaucoma eye drops, glaucoma surgery or both) can help preserve your vision.

-With macular degeneration, you may have symptoms such as blurriness, dark areas or distortion in your central vision, and perhaps permanent loss of your central vision.
+With macular degeneration, you may have symptoms such as blurriness, dark areas, and wavy or distorted vision in your central vision, and perhaps permanent loss of your central vision.
 It usually does not affect your side, or peripheral vision.
 For example, with advanced macular degeneration, you could see the outline of a clock, yet may not be able to see the hands of the clock to tell what time it is.

 If you are experiencing any symptoms of macular degeneration, such as blurred/hazy or any loss of vision, it is important to schedule with your eye doctor as soon as possible.
 Macular degeneration can be classified as wet or dry.
 Unfortunately, at this time there is no single proven treatment for the dry form of macular degeneration, but it is still best to consult with your eye care professional.
 Wet macular degeneration, on the other hand, may be effectively treated with drugs such as Avastin or Eylea.
 Our doctors can administer these medications right here in Clarkston, so there is no need to travel for your treatments.